Gan Thiam Poh: Political career

 Ahead of his election in 2011, Gan stated that the opposition's presence in Parliament would be "good for Singapore's development", but that they had to be certain to "propose a programme to serve the people and not just oppose the PAP for the sake of it".

 In the 2015 general election, Gan was shifted to Ang Mo Kio GRC to contest as part of a six-member PAP team as his ward was shifted to the latter's GRC renaming the ward as Sengkang South.
 The PAP won with 78.6% of the vote.
 He was reelected as part of a five-member team in the 2020 general election with 71.91% of the vote.
 He subsequently represented the Fernvale ward.

-He retired from politics ahead of the 2025 general election as his former Fernvale ward was merged with Ng Ling Ling's Jalan Kayu ward to form a new Jalan Kayu SMC in which former cabinet minister Ng Chee Meng was fielded.
+Gan retired from politics ahead of the 2025 general election as his former Fernvale ward was merged with Ng Ling Ling's Jalan Kayu ward to form a new Jalan Kayu SMC in which former cabinet minister Ng Chee Meng was fielded.

 Personal life

 Gan is married and has two daughters.
-He is fluent in Hokkien, Teochew and Cantonese.
+He is a Buddhist and is fluent in Hokkien, Teochew and Cantonese.